michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

-#### 5.3.4 - 09/29/2023
+#### 5.3.5 - 12/05/2023
-- Fixed an issue that products for the shortcode with the `asin` argument was not sorted properly.
+- Fixed a bug that the Sort option of URL and PA-API Item Look-up units did not work.
-- Optimized the delay of AJAX unit loading.
+- Fixed a bug that the `Found Products` option field of URL units was always "No product found".

 #### Old Log
 For old change logs, see [here](https://github.com/michaeluno/amazon-auto-links/blob/master/changelog.md).